 What about metal pipe?
 Is metal pipe against code?

 Someone asked me if metal pipe is OK, or if it has to be PVC.
 Metal pipe is fine, code-wise, as long as it’s not leaking.
-If it’s corroded and leaking, an inspector will probably make you replace it.
+If it’s corroded and leaking, an inspector will make you replace it.
 I don’t like a metal trap because it will eventually rust through and leak, so I always replace metal traps with PVC.
-That usually means replacing the rest of the metal pipe under the sink too.
-That’s about a $20 project and takes less than 30 minutes so I think it’s worth it.
+Frequently I replace any other metal fittings that I can with PVC while I’m in there.
+That’s about a $20 project and takes less than 30 minutes, so I think it’s worth it.
+It saves me from having to come back and replace another piece in a year or two.

 What about inside the wall?
 Some people replace all the metal drainage pipes in a house when they see them.
 I’m inclined to leave it alone until it starts developing problems, as replacing the plumbing stack and everything running to it can quickly become an expensive project.